World Snooker Championship 2024 FAQ

 How do the remaining players qualify?

-• Round One – Seeds 81-122, plus 16 amateurs and 6 from Q School order of Merit
+• Round One – Seeds 81-122, plus amateurs, women and Q School order of Merit

 • Round Two – Seeds 49-80 against Round One Winners